-- 8. In the BCOP, using the OP-KIT device for opacity, the validation database contained 113 substances and 100 mixtures in total (2)(3).
-In the BCOP, with the LLBO device for opacity, the evaluation database contained 145 substances (12).
-So far no mixtures were tested using the LLBO, but both devices are considered applicable to the testing of substances and mixtures. - 9.
-The BCOP test method is not recommended for the identification of test chemicals that should be classified as irritating to eyes (UN GHS Category 2 or Category 2A) or test chemicals that should be classified as mildly irritating to eyes (UN GHS Category 2B) due to the considerable number of UN GHS Category 1 chemicals underclassifiedunder-classified as UN GHS Category 2, 2A or 2B and UN GHS No Category chemicals everclassified over-classified as UN GHS Category 2, 2A or 2B (2)(3)(12).
-For this purpose, further testing with another suitable method may be required.
-The Whereas the BCOP test method was found in one study to be under-predictive for the identification of agrochemicals formulations that should be classified as UN GHS Category 1 (15), another study of 29 agrochemical formulations found that 6 of the 7 formulations initially categorised by in vivo rabbit eye testing as severely irritating were confirmed (i.e., UN GHS Category 1) by the BCOP assay with optional histopathological evaluation (30). - 10.
-Sources of eyes and corneas include but are not limited to: slaughterhouses, commercial suppliers, and research institutions.
+- 10. Sources of eyes and corneas include but are not limited to: slaughterhouses, commercial suppliers, and research institutions.
 The providers are to comply with all applicable laws, regulations, policies, guidelines, and permit requirements.
 In regards to the laboratory, all procedures with bovine eyes and bovine corneas should follow the testing facility's applicable regulations and procedures for handling animal-derived materials, which include, but are not limited to, tissues and tissue fluids.
 Universal laboratory precautions are recommended (16). - 11.
 Whilst the BCOP test method does not consider conjunctival and iridal injuries, it addresses corneal effects, which are the major driver of classification in vivo when considering the UN GHS classification.
 The reversibility of corneal lesions cannot be evaluated per se in the BCOP test method.
 It has been proposed, based on rabbit eye studies, that an assessment of the initial depth of corneal injury may be used to identify some types of irreversible effects (17).
-However, further scientific knowledge is required to understand how irreversible effects not linked with initial high level injury occur.), and to that end the application of histopathology of the bovine cornea from the BCOP assay can provide direct evidence of depth of injury to aid in predictions of reversibility of effects.
-However, further scientific knowledge is required to understand the mechanisms of action for the limited number of chemistries that induce irreversible effects in the absence of obvious initial high levels of injury.
-While further scientific knowledge is developed relating depth of corneal injury in BCOP corneal specimens to discriminating reversibility from non-reversible corneal damage, in cases where the BCOP results in "no standalone prediction can be made" and histopathology suggests a full thickness corneal injury, a conservative UN GHS Category 1 classification may be assigned in a weight of evidence approach.
-Finally, the BCOP test method does not allow for an assessment of the potential for systemic toxicity associated with ocular exposure. - 12. \This Test Guideline will be updated periodically as new information and data are considered.
-For example, further histopathology data may be potentially useful when a more complete characterization of corneal damage is needed.
-As outlined in OECD Guidance Documentbecome available for test chemicals to clarify UN GHS Category 2, or to confirm GHS 1 or No. 160 (18), Category predictions.
-To evaluate this possibility, users are encouraged to preserve corneas collected at the termination of the BCOP test method and prepare histopathology specimens that can be used to develop a database and decision criteria that may further improve the accuracy of this test method for UN GHS Category 2 and No Category of this test method.
-The OECD Guidance Document 160 provides detailed procedures on the collection and processing of histopathology specimens for evaluation(18).

-13. For any laboratory initially establishing this test method, the proficiency substances provided in Annex 3 should be used.
+However, further scientific knowledge is required to understand how irreversible effects not linked with initial high level injury occur.
+Finally, the BCOP test method does not allow for an assessment of the potential for systemic toxicity associated with ocular exposure. - 12.
+This Test Guideline will be updated periodically as new information and data are considered.
+For example, histopathology may be potentially useful when a more complete characterization of corneal damage is needed.
+As outlined in OECD Guidance Document No. 160 (18), users are encouraged to preserve corneas and prepare histopathology specimens that can be used to develop a database and decision criteria that may further improve the accuracy of this test method. - 13.
+For any laboratory initially establishing this test method, the proficiency substances provided in Annex 3 should be used.
 A laboratory can use these chemicals to demonstrate their technical competence in performing the BCOP test method prior to submitting BCOP test method data for regulatory hazard classification purposes.